baumanj/ccsubs/README.md

 * Change "reset password" language
 * Add some stats: (how many requests open, etc.)
 * Add explicit check for potential matches
-* Mobile optimized layout
 * From an admin view of a user, links to their requests and availability pages.
-* Automatically decline a request when the date of the earlier shift has passed; only consider a request pending when both shifts are in the future.
-* Add tracking of when an swap offer was made.
-Nag the recipient if they don't respond in a couple days.
-* Remove availability upon offer decline (and notify user)
-* Make it clearer how to see who's available to swap with you (docs); improve workflow
 * Add stats on % of requests actually getting filled

-## Done
-* Link to user's request page for admins
-* Make it clear who is logged in (gravitar)
-* auto log out at end of shift if on crisis line computer
-* Daily pending request nag* Use CSV to change active users (upload full list rather than just new)
-* All hands on deck email (disable users missing from CSV)
-* Put suggested availabilities on the request creation page!
-* Remove superfluous "details box" on request view
-* Suggest adding availabilities corresponding to outstanding requests
-* Notify when other users add availabilities matching your requests
-* Add volunteerservices@crisisclinic.org to the CC on emails that confirm changes to the volunteer calendar.
-* Update the language for accepting subs to remind volunteers that the accepted shift is now their responsibility and if they can't do it themselves, they need to find someone else to cover.
-Also know as "no backsies".
-* Make sure notification emails are being sent as intended and clearly document when emails should be sent and to whom.
-* Create a view for the list of upcoming confirmed subs and swaps.
-* Improve user's view of their own requests (see past, fulfilled, etc)
-* Add a feature to create new volunteer accounts by uploading a CSV file.
-* Be consisent: "create a request" vs "new request"
-* Be clear about whether a request is sub-only or willing to swap
-* Go to "add availability" after creating request if not sub-only
-* Two sections: open and pending sub/swap requests
-* Make accept/decline more prominent
-* Send both people emails on request acceptance